loominatrx/genshin-data-manager/README.md

 Q: Why didn't you separate asset bundles and audio files (sounds & musics)?

 A: Because I (and probably you) don't want to.
 There is no way you can enjoy the game only by the visuals.

+Q: Why didn't you do integrity check on normal download?

+A: I didn't do this to prevent any slowdown while downloading.
+Therefore, you can always enforce integrity check by force-updating!

 ## TODO